+IV.
 Conclusions

-The analysis conducted in this paper shows that the effects of aging on economic growth are serious, although different, across countries and regions.
+The analysis conducted in this paper shows that the effects of aging on economic growth are serious, although with varying degrees of intensity across countries and regions.
 Relatively smaller 25-to-64 aged cohorts and more dependents per worker would suggest that aging has a negative effect.
 These broad effects are reflected in the results of the baseline scenario-slower GDP and savings growth, although not necessary on a per capita basis.

-However, when behavioral responses are taken into account, these results may not necessarily hold.
+However, when behavioral responses are considered, these results may not necessarily hold.
 Longer lifespans would most likely lead individuals to accumulate higher savings.
 This, in turn, would increase investment and thus economic growth relative to the baseline.
-Similarly, in all probability individuals would work longer and thus help increase output as well as reduce their dis-saving.
-This will depend on the increase in labor force participation, which will tend to reduce the net dis-savings caused by aging and, with an adverse impact, the actual increase of "oldies" in the total population.
+Similarly, individuals could work longer and thus help increase output as well as reduce their dis-saving.

-The envisaged rise in aging-related outlays is expected to raise fiscal deficits by around 5 percentage points of GDP by 2050 and most likely drive public debt to unsustainable levels, unless spending is reduced or revenue increased beyond trend.
+The envisaged rise in aging-related outlays is expected to raise fiscal deficits by around 5 percentage points of GDP by 2050 and most likely drive public debt to unsustainable levels, unless spending is reduced, or revenue increased beyond trend.
 It is noteworthy that the regression analysis shows that the fiscal problem is of a larger magnitude, as a proportion of GDP, for the emerging and developing economies.
 This is because these economies face a more rapid aging process than the advanced economies, which are already well into the problem of aging and therefore would show a smaller increase in median age than the emerging and developing economies.
 The deterioration in public finances would have dire consequences, clearly underscoring the need for further reforms of aging-related spending.

 Given the magnitude of the needed policy response, a multi-pronged approach will be required, including entitlement reform, policies that affect demographics and labor markets, better tax systems, and more efficient public expenditure.
-In many countries it could be impossible to cut non-aging related spending to fully offset the impact of demographics on aging-related spending, thus necessitating broader public sector reforms to improve the public finances.
+In many countries, it could be impossible to cut non-aging related spending to fully offset the impact of demographics on aging-related spending, thus necessitating broader public-sector reforms to improve the public finances.